 Do Immigrant Minors Lack Legal Representation?
 A lawsuit was filed Wednesday in federal court in Seattle on behalf of eight plaintiffs, all minors

 Updated: Mayor Announces New Seattle Police Chief Mayor Ed Murray will make the announcement during a Monday press conference

-U.S. Secretary of Transportation Anthony Foxx and the National Highway Traffic Safety Administration’s Acting Administrator David Friedman are holding a press conference.
+GM Recalls 2.7M More Cars; 'Major Announcement' From Feds To Come At 11:15 A.M.U.S.
+Secretary of Transportation Anthony Foxx and the National Highway Traffic Safety Administration’s Acting Administrator David Friedman are holding a press conference.